Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 LABEL RunnerVersion=${RUNNER_VERSION}
 ```

-The next section we define an input argument using `ARG`.
+The next section we define an input argument using `'ARG'`.
 This is so that we can instruct the docker build command to use a very specific version of the **GitHub runner** agent when building the image.
-Because we are using a **windows container**, `ARG` will create a system variable **$env:RUNNER_VERSION** which will be accessible to PowerShell.
+Because we are using a **windows container**, `'ARG'` will create a system variable **$env:RUNNER_VERSION** which will be accessible to PowerShell.

-In addition we can also label our image with some **metadata** using `LABEL` to add more information about the image.
+In addition we can also label our image with some **metadata** using `'LABEL'` to add more information about the image.
 You can change these values as necessary.

 ```dockerfile
 SHELL ["powershell", "-Command", "$ErrorActionPreference = 'Stop';"]